 Social Work Senior Field Practicum

-The Senior Field Practicum is an experiential learning opportunity which challenges students to link social work knowledge, values and skills with applied practice.
-Students, field instructors and faculty integrate practice and theory from academic course work to the practicum experience.
+The Senior Field Practicum is an experiential learning opportunity that challenges students to link social work knowledge, values, and skills with applied practice.
+Students, field instructors, and faculty integrate practice and theory from academic coursework to the practicum experience.

 The Field Practicum structure consists of two components.

-- Agency placement - gives students experience with entry level social work through application of problem solving and planned change models for diverse populations.
+- Agency placement - gives students experience with entry-level social work through the application of problem-solving and planned change models for diverse populations.
 This experience is under field instructor supervision.

-The student has a choice of a concurrent (fall/spring semesters) or block (one semester) practicum placement.
-Under either choice, the student must complete 400 hours within an approved community agency.
+The student must complete 400 hours within an approved community agency.